Sample Answer

 Risk and Return Analysis

 You are to complete the Live Case Study at the end of Chapter 4.
 You will be completing the Live Case Studies for the remainder of the term by researching the company that you have selected.
-In answering the questions in Live Case Study, you are to answer the questions as laid out in the Framework for Analysis such as 1,2,3,4,5,…..Also, you the sub-sections need to be bulleted.
-If there is an item that is not applicable, you are to clearly state that.
-After you have submitted your weekly study, I will grade it and make comments that you need to incorporate in your Case Study.
+In answering the questions in Live Case Study, you are to answer the questions as laid out in the Framework for Analysis, such as 1,2,3,4,5,…..Also, the sub-sections need to be bulleted.
+If an item is not applicable, you are to state that clearly.
+After you submit your weekly study, I will grade it and comment on what you need to incorporate into your Case Study.

 Risk and Return Analysis

 As a general rule of thumb, each “Framework for Analysis” section must be a titled section in your paper referenced in the Table of Contents.
 Each question asked in these sections must be answered under those sections.
-The results of this Live Case Study will be included in your final course project due on or before Class Day 1 of week 10.
-I will provide the general structure on how I will want to see the final report laid out.
+The results of this Live Case Study will be included in your final course project, due on or before Class Day 1 of week 10.
+I will provide the general structure of how I want the final report laid out.

-When you are working on your case study, I am expecting that you will be inserting financial statements and other tables to support your research.
-These are readily available in Yahoo Finance or the company’s web site under Investor Relations, where you will find financial statements.
+When you are working on your case study, I expect you will insert financial statements and other tables to support your research.
+These are readily available in Yahoo Finance or the company’s website under Investor Relations, where you will find financial statements.

 Textbook: